7 February 2025

 If we take a step back, history teaches us a different lesson.
 Since the invention of the microchip, most people have had to work harder and longer to put a roof over their heads.
 This wasn’t how the technological age was sold to us was it?
 It would appear that those putting about such ideas, either lied to working people about the benefits of technology, or just got it wrong.

-We must remember too, that the only thing that working men and women have to bargain with is their labour, so if robots can be programmed to work in their factories and farm their land, then the rest of us will be increasingly less useful to prospective employers, who will no longer need us to turn a profit.
+We must remember too, that the only thing that working men and women have to bargain with is their labour, so if robots can be programmed to work in their factories and farm their land, then the rest of us will be increasingly less useful to prospective employers,

 Before pushing the AI button, however, those that own the country’s wealth have a problem. because at the moment, they are hopelessly unsure how far the technology should be allowed to go.
 Too little consciousness and the robots won't be able to do the jobs they are predicted to be able to do, too much awareness and they will start making their own plans, that may or may not involve the ruling elite.